 The Turner syndrome clinic meets 12 times a year:

-- Eight times a year at Seattle Children’s main campus
+- Eight times a year at Seattle Children’s hospital campus

-- Four times a year at Seattle Children’s outreach clinic at Providence Women and Children’s Pavilion in Everett (does not include audiology)
+- Four times a year at Seattle Children’s North Clinic in Everett, Washington

 Meet Your Team

 Members of the Turner syndrome clinic have special training and experience working with girls who have Turner syndrome and their families.
 The team includes:

 We will coordinate with specialists in other medical disciplines as needed.